 Pauline is the Clinical Director of the Compassion Project.
 She is a Registered Psychotherapist and Certified Canadian Addictions Counsellor (Supervisor) with a Doctorate degree in Counselling Psychology from the Ontario Institute for Studies in Education, University of Toronto.

 Pauline has dedicated her career to helping others and in particular to helping heal caregivers.
 She is a clinical supervisor and a therapist for therapists.
-Best of all, Pauline is a person living with mental illness and addiction.
+Most important, Pauline is a person living with mental illness and addiction.
 Recovery is at the forefront of her life's work.